 MA/MS in American Studies Requirements

 Those applicants who have been admitted to the American Studies degree program will work out a program of study with either the American Studies Director or the Folklore Director.
 Generally, students develop their programs with a focus in American literature, folklore, or history.
-Interdisciplinary connections with many other departments at USU are possible, including Art, Journalism and Communication, Sociology, Anthropology, Political Science, Music, and Communication Studies, among others.
-Students may choose the American Studies Standard specialization, with or without a concentration in creative nonfiction writing on the cultures and landscapes of the American West; or the Folklore specialization.
+Interdisciplinary connections with many other departments at USU are possible, including Art History, Anthropology, English, Environment and Society, History, Journalism and Communication, Political Science, Religious Studies, and Sociology, among others.
+Students may choose the American Studies Standard specialization or the Folklore specialization.
 The American Studies degree requires 30 credits.

 Students in the Folklore specialization must take a minimum of five folklore courses specifically (15 credit hours).
 ENGL 6700 /HIST 6700 (Folklore Theory and Method) is required early in their course of study, preferably the first semester.
 Students must also take ENGL 6720 /HIST 6720 (Folklore Fieldwork).
 Internships and Directed Studies do not count toward the minimum required Folklore courses unless approved by the Folklore Director.